catdogmaus/ESPHome-HewalexG422-toHA/README.md

 Added "Today's Consuption".<br/>
 Added mutch more understandable hardware instructions.

-## Total Enargy
+## Total Energy

-Total Enargy "fix" is made in ESPHome YAML.
+Total Energy "fix" is made in ESPHome YAML.
 Reason for that is, I am not sure if it does work exactly same for all users.
-If your Total Enargy output is still not correct it should be easy to correct for everybody.
+If your Total Energy output is still not correct it should be easy to correct for everybody.
 In yaml:
 ```
   - platform: template
     name: "Collector Total Energy Adjusted" # Output actual energy